-One of the funds we profiled in the December 2018 issue was Chris McIntyre’s McIntyre Partnership.
-The value-focused firm picked Garrett Motion Inc. as one of its focus stocks for the magazine.
+One of the funds we profiled in the March 2019 issue was Chris Colvin’s Breach Inlet Capital Management.
+The value-focused firm picked Recro Pharma, Inc. as one of its focus stocks for the magazine.

-Here’s what Chris McIntyre had to say at the time of the interview:
+Here’s what Chris Colvin had to say at the time of the interview:

-Garrett is just one of the 40+ stocks Hidden Value Stocks has profiled since it launched at the beginning of last year.
+Recro is just one of the 50+ stocks Hidden Value Stocks has profiled since it launched at the beginning of 2016.

 Each newsletter subscriber not only receives a detailed investment thesis on each idea, but we also provide direct access to the funds profiled as well as their quarterly updates.

-You can sign up today for our yearly premium membership and cancel ANYTIME after our 5 day trial and pay ZERO also you will get our in depth studies on famous investors (several hundred dollars of value).
+You can sign up today for our yearly premium membership and cancel ANYTIME after our 5-day trial and pay ZERO also you will get our in depth studies on famous investors (several hundred dollars of value).
 Use code 15percent10 at checkout.
-Offer valid for next 10 subscribers or March 31, 2019, whichever comes first!
+Offer valid for next 10 subscribers or July 31, 2019, whichever comes first!

 So, if you’re interested in signing up to Hidden Value Stocks, click here.